SmithWillSuffice/ohanga-pai/content/questions/028_the_handbook_of_extremist_mmt.md

 A strong government does not need a large army to a first approximation, because strength is in the love of the people.
-They will then rise to their own defence, and their government's and in defence of other people of other nations, in un-numbered guerrilla ways if attacked.
+They will then rise to their own defence, and their government's, and in defence of other people of other nations, in un-numbered guerrilla ways if attacked.

 You people cannot rise to their own defence is you immiserate them through an unemployed labour buffer scheme, or other fiscal austerity (and the rest).

+Cryptocurrency is a plan cooked up by compsci nerds to (sort of legally) take money off silly people with their full consent.
+It is pretty ingenious.
+But morally and ecologically repugnant, which means not all genius is good to have.

+Full employment is not a conspiracy theory policy and CIA Op.
+It is justice.
+The idea of a "job" however needs to be updated, to mean any spiritual endeavour in a trade, craft, art or profession that serves one's community.

+One (of sound mind and moral clarity) never compensates spiritual endeavour with a pittance of a UBI.

+One should always _fully_  compensate spiritual endeavours if One is the currency monopoly.
+There is no reason not to.